Pantone Colour of the Year 2021: how to style it in your home

-The colour forecasting experts at Pantone have made their prediction for the colour that will define 2020 - looks like next year is set to be the year of Classic Blue.
+The colour forecasting experts at Pantone have made their prediction for the colour that will define 2021, but this time around they’ve decided that two colours will set the tone for the coming year.

 Vibrant desk chair

-What do you think of Classic Blue?
-Show us by tagging us on Instagram with #thisgoodhome, tweeting us @goodhomesmag or posting a comment on our Facebook page.
+What do you think of this year’s Pantone choices?
+Let us know by tagging us on Instagram with #thisgoodhome, tweeting us @goodhomesmag or posting a comment on our Facebook page.